kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-20-extract-a-set-of-straightforward-do-s-and-don-ts.md

    - hopelessly tied-together groups of `Person` and `Family` objects.

-   A better description of objects is - like many honest answers - a little vague ...:
+   A better description of objects is - like many honest answers - a little vague:

    > An object is a programming construct
    > that lets you pack together data and functionality in a somewhat reusable package.